KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2023-09-10-truly-endless.md

 * Wall tower sell value has been changed so it gives the full refund.
 * Beam tower can no longer be displaced or swapped to prevent making the tower useless.
 Beam visuals have been reduced for better visibility.
 * Slow tower has been significantly nerfed.
 Slow starts at 6% and maxes at level 8 with a 48% movement reduction.
 * Stun tower bonus damage to bosses is now x3 again.
-Bosses are just really annoying to deal with...
+Bosses are just really hard...

 Buff weapon
 * Changed to heal for 10% of the tower's max health instead of just 1 HP.
 This allows you to heal any tower to full with a single buff (12 second duration).